Recalling Newsom: Likely California voters split on ousting governor in new poll

 And he said that "the ballot itself kind of lends itself to greater Republican participation," because there are no major Democrats running to replace Newsom.

-The poll indicates that conservative talk radio host Larry Elder, who won a court battle last week to appear on the ballot, is the current frontrunner among the nearly four dozen candidates running to replace Newsom, should he be recalled.

-Elder stood at 18% support in the survey, with businessman and 2018 GOP gubernatorial nominee John Cox and former two-term Republican Mayor Kevin Faulconer of San Diego each at 10% support.
+On the ballot's second question - replacing Newsom - the poll indicated Elder stood at 18% support, with businessman and 2018 GOP gubernatorial nominee John Cox and former two-term Republican Mayor Kevin Faulconer of San Diego each at 10% support.

 JENNER DEFENDS TRIP TO AUSTRALIA AMID CALIFORNIA RECALL ELECTION